fagan2888/ffiec_cdr_call_reports_downloader/README.md

 <!-- ![DownloadButton](img/dload_button.png) -->
 <p align="center"><img src="./img/dload_button.png" alt="DownloadButton"></p>

+Note that this starts a series of _many_, potentially _big_ downloads.
+Make sure you are not on a metered connection and you are not in a rush to power off/put to sleep your machine.

+The result is a bunch of .zip files in your Downloads directory (or whatever default location you have for your downloads in your browser).

 <sup><a name="#notreally">1</a>.
 It's not really a [header](https://www.w3schools.com/tags/tag_header.asp), it's a [`<div>`](https://www.w3schools.com/tags/tag_div.asp) with a [`<label>`](https://www.w3schools.com/tags/tag_label.asp) tag, which got the web-developer a place in hell.</sup>